justlaunch-app/expo-router-starter-kit/README.md

 That's it!
 Nice and simple way of dealing with environment variables.

 <small>Note: don't forget to restart the project once you created `.env`</small>

+## Deep Linking

+To set up Deep linking you can follow this documentation provided by Expo - [Deep Linking](https://docs.expo.dev/guides/deep-linking/)

 ## File Structure